 Running a business requires you to think ahead.
-I’m always looking forward in my business.
+You should always be looking forward in your business and updating your goals.

 If you’ve been following my posts for any amount of time, you may already know that since I’m constantly encouraging florists to “make a plan” and “set new goals” and “look at the real numbers” so you can actually fulfill the vision you have for your business and your life.

 This month, I’m making some BIG moves in my own business–for example, I’ll be moving my online courses to a new site, which is both exciting and slightly terrifying all at once!
-And I’m not done teaching for the year, yet!
+You can see the new site HERE!

-Now, as I keep moving forward, I also want to take a moment to look back at year so far so I put together some highlights of the tips and trainings I’ve shared throughout 2022….and it started with a Live Session on Setting Boundaries That Work For Your Business!…Scroll down for a brief recap to get some tips to help you move forward in your business goals!
+Now, as I keep moving forward, I also want to take a moment to look back at the year so far so I put together some highlights of the tips and trainings I’ve shared throughout 2022….and it started with a Live Session on Setting Boundaries That Work For Your Business!…Scroll down for a brief recap to get some tips to help you move forward in your business goals!

 ➤If you need to get better at saying “no”, or you’re so busy that you need to raise your prices, or your clients’ expectations are depleting your energy–not filling your creative bucket–then this session was designed for you!